fcolasante/dynARTwork/FINAL_Evaluation.md

-Once the project have been finished, we performed some tests, in order to evaluate both the technical quality of the work and the user experience.

-To do this, we first tried to run private tests (between the member of the group) in two ways: initially "black box" tests on **small parts** of the architecture, to monitor single tasks of the project, in some cases also simulating the parts not in exam, and then we tried with the entire architecture running.
+To do this, we first tried to run private tests (between the member of the group) in two ways: initially "black box" tests on **small parts** of the architecture, to monitor single tasks of the project, in some cases also simulating the parts not in exam:

+- Input part: regarding ESP32, I2C, Grid-Eye connection wires, ports, RIOT code
+- Core part: deployment on Google Cloud, correct usage of GCloud Storage, Pub/Sub, Cloud Run, ecc.
+- Web Application: Firebase and Angular development
+- Output part: we had not the possibility of using a projector, but we displayed the final result on a monitor.

+and then we tried with the entire architecture running.